Indestructible (Rancid album): Release

 On June 6, 2003, the album's track listing was posted online.
 From June to August 2003, the group went on the 2003 edition of Warped Tour.
 On July 24, "Indestructible", "Back Against the Wall", and "Red Hot Moon" were posted on the band's website.
 "Fall Back Down" was released to radio on July 22, 2003.
 A music video for the song was posted on Yahoo!
 Launch on August 4, 2003.

 The album was delayed a number of times before its official release.
 It was first scheduled for release in summer/fall 2002 beforing being delayed to early 2003, mid, and finally August 19, 2003.
 Chief among the reasons for the album's delay were band members' other commitments.
 Singer/guitarist Tim Armstrong released an album with his then-new side project Transplants and second guitarist Lars Frederiksen released an album with Lars Frederiksen and the Bastards.
 Warner Bros.
 Records released the CD version while LP was released by Epitaph.
 In August and September, the band toured Europe, a few shows of which were as part of the Reconstruction Festival.
 On September 30, they appeared on Late Night with Conan O'Brien.
 They then embarked on a headlining US tour in November, with Tiger Army; Nekromantix, the Frisk, and Roger Miret and the Disasters appeared on select dates.
 In February 2003, Rancid toured across Japan.
 "Red Hot Moon" was released to radio on October 28, 2003; a music video for the song was released to days later, and was filmed at CBGBs in New York City.
 In December, the band went on the Hellcat Tour with Tiger Army and F-Minus.
 Tim Shaw of Ensign sang Skinhead Rob's section of "Red Hot Moon" during the tour.
 Later in the month, the band performed at the KROQ Almost Acoustic Christmas festival.
-"Tropical London" was released to radio on April 27, 2004.
+"Tropical London" was released as a promotional single to radio on April 27, 2004.
+A music video was released for "Spirit of '87" however it was not released as a single.

 Following the release of the album, the group went on hiatus while each of the members toured and recorded albums with other bands.